gdmoney/Cisco-CML-on-AWS/README.md

   aws ec2 describe-import-image-tasks --import-task-ids import-ami-0143a066d6e195d3b
   ```
 ### AWS Console
-- launch an EC2 instance from the newly created image
+- Launch an EC2 instance from the newly created image
   - instance type: `c5n.metal`
   - create and assign an elastic public IP address

 ### Browser
 - **GUI** to CML: HTTPS to the instance's external IP address or DNS name
 - Tools > Licensing > Register: `<TOKEN>`
-- node and image **definition** `yaml` files get imported with the VM, but the **image** `qcow2` files need to be uploaded
+- Node and image **definition** `yaml` files get imported with the VM, but the **image** `qcow2` files need to be uploaded
 - Tools > Node and Image Definitions > Image Definitions > Manage > `FILENAME.qcow2` > Upload Image

 ### AWS Console
 - **CLI** to CML: AWS Console > Instances > Connect > Session Manager > Connect
-- copy the uploaded images to their corresponding folders
+- Copy the uploaded images to their corresponding folders
   ```
   su sysadmin
   sudo find / -name *.qcow2